Welcome to today's edition of the Rush 24-7 podcast.

 And it certainly means not spending all sorts of money on government employees doing more government work, which was all the first stimulus ever really was.

-Hello Mark, thanks for uh taking my call and you're doing a great job filling in for Rush thanks.
+You're doing a great job filling in for Rush.

-Uh I you know you basically said what I had in mind these bailouts that started what last last spring with uh with the Bush administration and continuing up until now it's like just like you said government doesn't create any wealth.
+These bailouts that started, what, last spring with the Bush administration and continuing up until now, it's like, just like you said, government doesn't create any wealth.

 Back in the community that I'm in from Milwaukee, we've got a suburb that was given a grant under the stimulus program for energy conservation.